-3.3 SOFFITS AND OVERHANGS
+SOFFITS AND OVERHANGS

-There are large gaps over 1/4" in size adjacent the soffit vent blocks and screens.
+There are large gaps over 1/4" in size adjacent the soffit vent at the east side.
 These gaps allow insects and rodents to enter the attic.
 Covering the gaps with screening, a strip of wood and/or caulking is recommended.

-There are openings between the ends of the skip sheathing boards under the overhang through which birds and rodents can enter into the attic.
+There are openings at the exterior through which birds and rodents can enter into the structure.
 These openings should be covered with wood, wire mesh or filled with aerosol foam.